 How to Avoid Extra Driver Fees

-Joining a car rental company’s loyalty or rewards program can sometimes eliminate extra driver fees for spouses or domestic partners.
-Companies like Dollar, Hertz, Sixt, and Thrifty offer this perk for members.
+Joining a car rental companyâs loyalty or rewards program can sometimes eliminate extra driver fees for spouses or domestic partners.
+Companies like Dollar, Hertz, Sixt, and Thrifty offer this perk for members (some with policies that vary depending on the rental and location, so check to make sure your situation applies).
+Some companies also waive the second-driver fee for spouses/domestic partners if you’re an AAA or AARP member.

-If you’re a Costco member, renting a car through Costco Travel can also be a good move.
-The additional driver fee is waived for rentals with Avis and Budget in the U.S. and for rentals with Alamo and Enterprise in the U.S., Canada, U.K., France, Germany, Ireland, and Spain.
+If youâre a Costco member, renting a car through Costco Travel can also be a good move.
+The additional driver fee is waived for rentals with Avis and Budget in the United States and for rentals with Alamo and Enterprise in the U.S., Canada, U.K., France, Germany, Ireland, and Spain.

 3. Fee for Drivers Under Age 25

-Rental car companies typically charge an added fee for drivers under the age of 25, as younger renters are considered to be higher-risk drivers.
+Rental car companies typically charge an added fee for drivers under the age of 25âoften referred to as the Under 25 feeâas younger renters are considered to be higher-risk drivers.
 The average young driver surcharge is about $25 per day, but can go as high as $50 based on the rental location, company, and type of car.

 How to Avoid the Young Driver Surcharge